Michael Sobolik

 Affiliated Programs

 Michael Sobolik joined AFPC as a Senior Fellow in Indo-Pacific Studies in September 2019.
 His work covers American and Chinese grand strategy, regional economic and security trends, America’s alliance architecture in Asia, and human rights.
-Michael also hosts Great Power Podcast, AFPC’s show about great power competition and U.S.-China relations.
-He is also the author of Countering China's Great Game: A Strategy for American Dominance (Naval Institute Press, 2024).
-Michael's analysis has appeared in the Washington Post, Reuters, Bloombereg, Foreign Policy, Politico, Newsweek, and Jane's Defence Weekly.
+Michael also serves as editor of AFPC’s Indo-Pacific Monitor e-bulletin, AFPC’s review of developments in the region.
+His analysis has appeared in The Diplomat, Foreign Policy, The Hill, Jane's Defence Weekly, The National Interest, National Review, Newsweek, Providence, and RealClearDefense.

 Prior to joining AFPC, Michael served as a Legislative Assistant in the United States Senate from 2014 to 2019.
 While in the Senate, Michael drafted legislation on China, Russia, India, Taiwan, North Korea, and Cambodia, as well as strategic systems and missile defense.